sgmurphy/wordpress-plugins/social-pug/readme.txt

 **The Best Looking Social Sharing Buttons**

-Hubbub (formerly Grow Social by Mediavine) is one of the easiest to use social sharing plugins available.
+Hubbub Lite, formerly Grow Social by Mediavine, is one of the easiest to use social sharing plugins available.
 It lets you add highly customizable social share buttons that will integrate beautifully with your website's design, leading to increased interactions and social media shares.

 The free version of the plugin comes with five of the biggest social media platforms, mainly Facebook, Twitter, Pinterest and LinkedIn.